Wells Fargo branch inspections come with a 24-hour heads up

 A spokeswoman declined to say whether the move was triggered by media attention.

 Wells Fargo noted that much of its documentation has become electronic, including electronically-captured signatures.
+The bank said that for years it has reviewed digital copies of new account forms and signature cards in advance of branch visits and without prior notice.

+For the in-branch reviews, Wells Fargo said only internal branch logs that are not currently captured electronically are looked at.
+That includes logs for cash shipment and notary activity.

 Related: Wells Fargo is closing over 400 bank branches